When hunger or thirst strikes — whether on the slopes or off — you’ll find plenty of places to grab bites and beverages amid the Rocky Mountains.

 The clubby atmosphere at The Living Room in the Hotel Jerome is quintessential Aspen, from the plush arm chairs to the roaring fireplace.
 But the real draw is an imaginative hot-chocolate menu, with flavors like salted butterscotch and smoked cinnamon.

-With floor-to-ceiling mountain views, Hotel Talisa’s Fireside Lounge in Vail makes a strong case for your post-snow festivities.
+With floor-to-ceiling mountain views, Grand Hyatt Vail’s Fireside Lounge in Vail makes a strong case for your post-snow festivities.
 Don’t miss the daily Champagne sabering, sample tasty bites while listening to live music and catch up with your companions about the day’s most epic moments.

 Intimate yet elegant, Bachelors Lounge is an adults-only haunt within The Ritz-Carlton Bachelor Gulch, located in Avon and a stone’s throw from Beaver Creek Resort.
 Peruse the sommelier-curated wine selection, snack on small plates, smoke a cigar and transition right into nighttime revelry during Après After Dark.